stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 the asset as payment, then the paying account is debited the fee and the transaction is processed.

-(UNDER CONSIDERATIN) If the paying account is a contract account, and the transaction fee is either not in STX or has a transaction fee that is higher than the contract's advertized fee, then the transaction is considered invalid and is dropped from consideration.
+(UNDER CONSIDERATION) If the paying account is a contract account, and the transaction fee is either not in STX or has a transaction fee that is higher than the contract's advertized fee, then the transaction is considered invalid and is dropped from consideration.